-Manaus / Alta Floresta / Cristlino State Park
+Tuesday, September 10: Cuiabá / Alta Floresta / Cristalino State Park

-Depart early for flights that span the Amazon, from Manaus to Alta Floresta, via Porto Velho and Cuiabá.
+Transfer to the airport for your flight to Alta Floresta.
 Upon arrival, a drive and a boat ride will take you into the stunning 460,000-acre Cristalino State Park.
 Located in the highlands of the southern Amazon River Basin, Cristalino is strategically situated to preserve a huge swathe of rainforest, acting as an effective buffer between the timber extraction and cattle ranching to the south, and the virgin areas to the north.
 Your home base for the next two days is Cristalino Jungle Lodge, on a 30,000-acre private reserve connected to the park.
 It is known for being one of the richest places in the Amazon for observing birds, mammals, butterflies and orchids in a primary forest environment.
 Gather for sunset drinks with a view over the pristine Cristalino River flowing right in front of the lodge.
 Dinner and overnight at Cristalino Jungle Lodge.

-Cristalino State Park / Alta Floresta / Campo Grande / Caiman Ecological Refuge
+Friday, September 13: Cristalino State Park / Alta Floresta / Cuiabá / Pixaim River

-After breakfast, set off on the four-hour drive into the southern Pantanal, the world’s largest floodplain.
+After breakfast, set off on your charter flight into the southern Pantanal, the world’s largest floodplain.
 The 130,000-acre Caiman Ecological Refuge was once part of a large beef cattle ranch in the Pantanal, and has since been transformed into an enterprising land management model combining the traditional “Pantaneiro” cattle ranching system, conservation programs, and ecotourism.
 It includes a 14,000-acre protected reserve covering a great variety of habitats that harbor many of the diverse species of the Pantanal, which is home to the highest concentration of wildlife in the Americas.
 Overnight at Caiman Lodge within the reserve.

 Once a year, the mighty Paraguay River floods its banks, inundating an area ten times that of Botswana’s Okavango Delta.
 As the floodwaters recede in the dry season, this ever-changing mosaic of lagoons, shallow wetlands and higher islands of deciduous forest sets the stage for one of the world’s greatest wildlife spectacles.